Frequently Asked Questions

 When does the application open?

-Applications for 2024 are available!
+Applications for 2024 are still available in certain programs (see the Institute homepage)!
 Applications typically open in mid-October each year for the following summer.
 Start your application and come back to it at any time at MyBMC

 When is the application deadline?

-Application deadlines vary by program, but here's an overview:
+Application deadlines vary by program, but here's an overview for 2024:

 January 28 - College Opera

-March 15 - High School Voice, Classical Guitar, Jazz Institute, Piano, Saxophone, Low Brass Seminar, Flute Seminar
+March 15 - High School Voice, Classical Guitar, Jazz Institute, Piano, Collaborative Piano, Saxophone, Low Brass Seminar, Flute Seminar

 Are you still accepting applications for my instrument?